Tproplay/Pvz-Fusion-Transpiler/Documentation [WIP]/Core/Triggers.md

 ### `OnWave`

 Fires on every wave arrival.
-Yields the current wave number index as a reference value.
+Yields the current wave number as a reference port.

 ```python
 with pvn.Trigger.OnWave() as wave_num: